• Skip to main content

 This neighbourhood was where the Moorish population lived.
 Built up on a hill, it is a labyrinth of whitewashed buildings, steep steps, pretty plazas and amazing viewpoints.
 The neighbourhood was named a UNESCO World Heritage Site.

 Located among the little plazas are lots of little tapas places.
-One of them is Placeta de San Miguel Bajo – this little square was our favorite and we enjoyed sitting here and having tapas during our week in Granada.
+One of them is Placeta de San Miguel Bajo, one of our favorite little squares for tapas.

 I mentioned viewpoints: the most famous is Mirador de San Nicolas.
 It’s a happening place with lots of people singing and playing with tambourins.
-Continue further up to the Mirador de San Cristobal which you might have to yourself.
+Continue further up to the Mirador de San Miguel Alto.

 Explore the Sacromonte